 How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

-Quick answer: Paste any public App Store URL into a free ASO tool like SnapMonk's, pick your storefront country, and run it — in about 30–60 seconds you get ~50 keyword ideas ranked by demand, difficulty, opportunity, and your live current rank.
-Sort by opportunity, prioritize long-tail keywords where you already rank #11–30, slot them into your title (30 chars), subtitle (30 chars), and keyword field (100 chars), then re-run 7–14 days after updating metadata to confirm your ranks actually moved.
+Quick answer: Paste any public App Store URL into a free ASO tool like SnapMonk's, pick your storefront country, and run it.
+In about 30–60 seconds you get ~50 keyword ideas ranked by demand, difficulty, opportunity, and your live current rank.
+Sort by opportunity, prioritize long-tail keywords where you already rank #11–30, then slot them into your title (30 chars), subtitle (30 chars), and keyword field (100 chars).
+Re-run 7–14 days after updating metadata to confirm your ranks actually moved.

-Most ASO advice online stops at "do keyword research" without telling you how.
-The actual workflow is short — under five minutes if you have an App Store link in hand — and the payoff is bigger than almost anything else you can do for a mobile app's discoverability.
+Most ASO advice online stops at "do keyword research" and never tells you how.
+The actual workflow is short.
+Under five minutes if you have an App Store link in hand.
+And the payoff is bigger than almost anything else you can do for a mobile app's discoverability.

 Step 1: Paste your App Store link into the ASO research tool

-The tool takes any public App Store URL — yours or a competitor's.
-It works without signup or credit card.
+The tool takes any public App Store URL, yours or a competitor's.
+It works without signup or a credit card.
 Paste the link, pick your storefront country, hit run.

-In about 30–60 seconds it returns 50 keyword ideas ranked by:
+In about 30–60 seconds it returns 50 keyword ideas ranked by four things:

 That last column is the one that changes how you think about ASO.
 It tells you not just what to target but what you're already close to ranking on.